AdelleKing/WineShack/README.md

 * To enable users a quick search and find process, filtering items by desired criteria i.e. wine region, wine tasting rating.
 * To enable users to quickly checkout, even without saving their payment details if they prefer.
 * To provide a wide range of products all with reviews to support choosing a wine.
-* Enable users to save and update thier delivery details for easier checkout when returing to purchase.
+* Enable users to save and update their delivery details for easier checkout when returning to purchase.

 ### **How This Will Be Achieved:**
 * A user profile is available for users to opt into.
-While on the checkout page the user can opt to save thier delivery information to their profile.
+While on the checkout page the user can opt to save their delivery information to their profile.
 Or to checkout without creating a profile.
-* Users who do decide to create a profile can also use thier profile page to store thier purchase history.
+* Users who do decide to create a profile can also use their profile page to store their purchase history.
-* Users can use the search functionalty to search for wines based on a range of criteria.
-THere are also drop down menus whcih also filter the products.
+* Users can use the search functionality to search for wines based on a range of criteria.
+THere are also drop down menus which also filters the products.

 ### **Wireframes:**